-The school and staff have made significant progress in reviewing and refining learning goals, creating and identifying performance tasks and rubrics, and implementing summative performance tasks in over 50% of the courses offered at Escuela Popular.
-Some departments have already designed and implemented performance tasks for all of their courses.
+The school and staff have continued to make progress in reviewing and refining learning goals, creating and identifying performance tasks and rubrics, and implementing summative performance tasks.
 The instructional team will continue providing ongoing training to ensure all courses include summative performance tasks.
-The revision and identification of learning objectives will be an ongoing task to ensure that all courses are aligned to the CCSS, and students are able to understand and monitor their progress toward the learning objectives.
+The revision and identification of learning objectives will be an ongoing task supported by formative assessments and TLC professional development.